 In the current school year, the numbers employed in our schools have reached the highest ever level.
 Teacher numbers at primary level have increased by almost 3,500 when comparing the 2015/16 school year with the current school year.
 Budget 2018 provided a one point improvement in the staffing schedule in primary schools which brings the position to a general average of 26 pupils to every 1 teacher, the lowest ever allocation ratio at primary level.

-The Budget 2020 measure of improved teacher staffing levels for schools with four teachers or less will see a more favourable pupil teacher ratio in small schools from September 2020.
-This improved schedule will apply in two, three and four teacher schools and ensure one less pupil is required to retain/recruit a teacher.
+The Budget 2020 measure of improved teacher staffing levels for schools with four teachers or fewer will see a more favourable pupil teacher ratio in small schools from September 2020.
+This improved schedule will apply in two, three and four teacher schools and ensure one fewer pupil is required to retain/recruit a teacher.

 The configuration of classes and the deployment of classroom teachers are done at local school level.
 My Department's guidance to schools is that the number of pupils in any class is kept as low as possible taking all relevant contextual factors into account (e.g. classroom accommodation, fluctuating enrolment etc.).
 School authorities are also requested, where possible, to use their autonomy under the staffing schedule to implement smaller class sizes for junior classes.

 The latest figures in relation to pupil teacher ratio show an improved ratio of teachers to students from 16:1 to 15.2:1 at primary level when comparing the 2015/16 school year to the 2018/19 school year.
 Average class sizes at primary level improved from 24.9 to 24.3 in the same period.